LoopringSecondary/docs/README.md

 ### Submit Registration/Listing Requests

 Please submit an issue for this repository, using [this issue](https://github.com/Loopring/token-listing/issues/1) as an template.

-**Please do not submit issues regarding token registration/listing to other project repositories.**
+Please do NOT submit issues regarding token registration/listing to other project repositories.